Introduction

 Cleaning the Painted Surface

-• Remove contaminants: Start by thoroughly cleaning the painted surface to eliminate dirt, grease, soap scum, and other residues.
-This step is vital for ensuring effective bonding of the tile adhesive.
+- Remove contaminants: Thoroughly clean the painted surface to eliminate dirt, grease, soap scum, and other residues.
+This step ensures effective bonding of the tile adhesive.

-• Use appropriate cleaners: Depending on the contaminants, utilize a degreaser, mild detergent, or a vinegar-water solution.
+- Use appropriate cleaners: Depending on the contaminants, use a degreaser, mild detergent, or a vinegar-water solution.
 Rinse the wall with clean water and let it dry completely.

 Applying a High-Quality Primer